SteeltoeOSS/steeltoe-site/source/docs/steeltoe-management.html.markdown

   * _GitProperties `Target` added to build the `git.properties` file used by the Git App Info contributor.
   * Added `Steeltoe.Management.CloudFoundry` package reference to bring in all Management endpoints for use on Cloud Foundry
   * Added various MySql package references to enable use of MySql in the application
-* `Program.cs` - Code added to read the `--server.urls` command line.
+* `Program.cs` - Code was added to the `ConfigurationBuilder` in order to pick up Cloud Foundry configuration values when pushed to Cloud Foundry, to use CloudFoundry hosting and to setup Steeltoe dynamic logging.
 * `Startup.cs` - Multiple changes as follows:
   * Code added to `ConfigureServices()` to use the Steeltoe MySQL connector.
   * Code added to `ConfigureServices()` to add a custom health contributor, `MySqlHealthContributor` to the service container.
   * Code added to `ConfigureServices()` to add all of the Steeltoe Management endpoints to the service container.
   * Code added to `Configure()` to add the Steeltoe Management middleware to the pipeline.
-  * Code added to the `ConfigurationBuilder` in order to pick up Cloud Foundry configuration values when pushed to Cloud Foundry.
 * `MySqlHealthContributor.cs` - A custom Health contributor that monitors the MySql database.

 ## 1.2 Usage